Launched 16 December 2010

 The Directions can be downloaded at www.cedr.com/arbitration

-By way of example, the Directions allow the Parties to opt to stay their arbitration pending mediation and allow the Parties to agree the stages in the arbitration that the Arbitral Tribunal is authorized to raise the topic of settlement.
+By way of example, the Directions allow the Parties to opt to stay their arbitration pending mediation and allow the Parties to agree the stages in the arbitration that the Arbitral Tribunal is authorised to raise the topic of settlement.

 The Parties can also agree the type of assistance that is permitted from the Arbitral Tribunal, whether this includes offering preliminary views on issues in dispute or even preliminary non- binding findings on law or fact (popular measures in arbitration in some jurisdictions) or is limited to less substantive techniques.